joschu/trajopt/doc/tips.rst

   All the constraint violations should become very small. (note that the values in the "oldexact" column are constraint_violation * penalty_coeff).
   If all is going well, the ratio should be somewhere near 1.
 If it's far from 1, it could be for one of the following reasons:

-  1. if you created your own Cost or Constraint functions, then perhaps the convexification you defined is wrong
+  1. if you defined your own convexification or analytic derivative, perhaps there is a math error
   2. the convexification does not approximate the function well over the trust region.

-  You'll frequently ratios that are wildly different from 1, but the trust region will get shrunk down.
-When the optimization convergences, the trust region should be small and the ratios should be about 1.
-If not, something funny is going on.
+  Unforunately, the second case is common, and there's not much you can do about it except change your cost or constraint function to something better behaved.